jhall38/ow-takehome/README.md

 - **Monitoring and Tracing**: Integrate monitoring and tracing tools to track health, performance metrics, and request traces.

 - **TLS/SSL**: Secure all communications with TLS.

+- **Caching**: While weather conditions do change regularly, implementing some sort of caching mechanism could enhancing performance and minimize the number of external API requests to OpenWeather if it becomes an issue.